glfw/glfw/README.md

  - [Wayland] Bugfix: Data source creation error would cause double free at termination
  - [Wayland] Bugfix: Partial writes of clipboard string would cause beginning to repeat
  - [Wayland] Bugfix: Some errors would cause clipboard string transfer to hang
+ - [Wayland] Bugfix: Drag and drop data was misinterpreted as clipboard string
+ - [Wayland] Bugfix: MIME type matching was not performed for clipboard string
  - [POSIX] Removed use of deprecated function `gettimeofday`
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [WGL] Disabled the DWM swap interval hack for Windows 8 and later (#1072)